sightsdev/sights/README.md

 cd /opt/sart/SARTRobot/
 python3 manager.py
 ```

+Note that `sudo` is not required, as `rc.local` is executed as the root user.

 If you don't wish to run it at boot, or simply wish to run it manually, you can, with:
 ```sh